-Taints and tolerations works together to ensure that pods are not scheduled onto inappropriate nodes.
+Taints and tolerations work together to ensure that pods are not scheduled onto inappropriate nodes.
 One or more taints are applied to a node, this marks that the node should not accept any pods that do not tolerate the taints.

-Taint is like: key=value:Effect
+Taint is like key=value:Effect

 You can assign 3 different values to “effect:

-- NoSchedule: if this taint is applied to a node which contains already some pod that doesn’t tolerate this taint, they are not excluded from this node.
+- NoSchedule: if this taint is applied to a node that contains already some pod that doesn’t tolerate this taint, they are not excluded from this node.
 But no more pods are scheduled on this node if it doesn’t match all the taints of this node.
 This is a strong constraint.

 - PreferNoSchedule: Like the previous one, this taint may not allow pods to be scheduled on the node.
 But this time, if the pod tolerates one taint, it can be scheduled.
 This is a soft constraint.